Mstager/junco_flexibility_scripts/README.md

 * junco_insitu.R
   * *R script for running analyses on in situ phenotypic data from 292 individuals*
-  * *This script draws on TableS1.csv from the Supplementary Materials*
+  * *This script draws on Sheet1 in the Source Data file*
   * *This script takes minutes to run on a 2012 MacBook Pro*

 * RADSeq_processing